What is Margin Requirement?

 A higher leverage ratio means a lower required capital.

-The difference between position size vs leverage is that position size dictates the number of units, for example, 1000, 10,000, or 100,000 units in forex.
+The difference between lot size vs leverage is that position size dictates the number of units, for example, 1000, 10,000, or 100,000 units in forex.
 Leverage on the other hand is the multiplier of your funds.

 These two concepts are also related in trading and but they serve two different purposes.